ibm-cloud-docs/vmwaresolutions/vsphere/vs_planning.md

 # Requirements and planning for VMware vSphere
 {: #vs_planning}

 Review the following requirements before you order a VMware vSphere cluster.
-Plan your VMware vSphere clusters based on the {{site.data.keyword.CloudDataCent}} location and your workload capacity requirements.
+Plan your VMware vSphere clusters based on the {{site.data.keyword.cloud}} data center location and your workload capacity requirements.

 You are responsible for setting up the environment, installing, and configuring various VMware components after the ESXi servers are deployed.
 The following examples are VMware components: VMware vCenter Server, VMware NSX, and VMware vSAN.
 {:note}